What’s in a Name? | Microsoft Teams Naming Convention Tips

 Our Internal Teams:

 Previously we had one team with channels for each client/partner project.
 As the number of projects with each client/partner grew, we found the need to create an internal team and keep all projects and files under one team.
-We started to use a naming prefix “INT” for “Internal” teams with channels for each project.
+We started to use the naming prefix “INT” for “Internal” teams with channels for each project.

 Our External Teams: